Partho/fansite-analytics-challenge-ppmandal/README.md

 These scripts also show the runtime for various stages like running algo, extracting top 10 etc.

-## Issues faced

-I have implemented feature 3 using circular buffer.
-The buffer works well for smaller log files, even for log files with entries more than 10,000 lines.
-However, the output messes completely for the ~450 MB input log file and gives wrong count output (doesn't scale well).

-I will kindly request to please look at my approach for implementing circular buffer, grade based on that as well, and also suggest improvements.

 ## Benchmark
 The system used for building scripts, and testing runtime is Macbook Pro 2015, 8GB RAM, i5 dual-core processor.
 These are times taken for ~450 MB input log file.
 However, these times will vary by time and system, but gives an general idea about the average runtime.